Requisite Sparky Bio Page

 I’m Sparky, generally known as Dan Rhatigan, and I run this joint.
 There's plenty to be discovered about me if you just look around, but here are a few assorted details to enhance your understanding of who I may or may not be:

-- I am a type director for Monotype, looking after their New York and London offices.
+- For quite a while, I was a type director for Monotype, looking after their New York and London offices.
 I first got involved with the company while working on a joint project between Monotype and the University of Reading, researching and designing non-Latin typefaces, primarily those used in India.
-It was a very, very cool job, and now that I design type full-time it’s even cooler.
-[Standard disclaimer: this whole site is about my views, not theirs.
-Leave them out of this.]
+I’m pretty glad I was able to shift over the type-design world full-time.

 - It’s easy to realize that I'm a pretty serious typography nut if you spend time talking to me, but my tattoos of various letterforms may be an even clearer sign that I'm REALLY INTO IT.